 So we're going through those learnings and I'm definitely getting some great traction.
 We've got great division presidents.
-With, with background working more on the production side so that we can build a great Brodick have great choice, have great design packages.
-And our quality construction is just phenomenal.
+With background working more on the production side so that we can build a great product have a great choice, have great design packages, and our quality construction is just phenomenal.

-It's uh, some of the details we put in our home make it feel like custom, but we're following a production process.
+It's some of the details we put in our home, make it feel like custom, but we're following a production process.

 [00:10:00] Greg Bray: So Jennifer, tell us now a little bit more about, you know, let's dive into the marketing team and kind of how you set that up.
-You know, you've are you broken up with, you know, people responsible for different geographies?
+You know, are you broken up with people responsible for different geographies?

-Greg Bray: let me, let me digress in.
-Is there a team or is it just Jennifer?
-Me, myself and I,
+Greg Bray: Let me, digress in.
+Is there a team or is it just Jennifer, me, myself and I?

-Jennifer Cooper: so team, and we're already growing again.
+Jennifer Cooper: It's a small team, and we're already growing again.
 I have such gracious leadership that is trusting and letting me build our little small, but mighty team.

-Um, so yeah, I have a marketing manager.
+So yeah, I have a marketing manager.
 I just, made an offer to marketing coordinator yesterday and we're hiring, a web person because I want a very strong digital acumen on my team.
-Um, since that's a big part of where I'm taking this little bus. so I, you know, what I do is I rely a lot.
+Since that's a big part of where I'm taking this little bus.
+I, you know, what I do is I rely a lot.
 I've done this in my consulting role where I didn't necessarily even hire outside people full time, but I just find the right partners to make up my team.

 And I [00:11:00] hire agencies on very specific.
-I identify their suites.
-Spot.
+I identify their sweet spot.
 And then they are as an extension of my team and, you know, having weekly meetings.
-And I just, I just really kind of, it helps me mentally feel like I've got the support, even though I don't have the bodies, you know, sitting in chairs or sitting in cubes down the hall.
+And I just really kind of, it helps me mentally feel like I've got the support, even though I don't have the bodies, you know, sitting in chairs or sitting in cubes down the hall.

-I really, really build up that, that bench, if you will. by getting the right partners involved.
+I really build up that, that bench, if you will.
+By getting the right partners involved.
 So I feel like I have a team.
 I've got a great social agency.
 I've got a great digital agency.
-Um, I have long with partners and some of the other mediums that I use that are not digital and I just feel supported and that's how you, that's how you get a lot of things done really fast
+I have long with partners and some of the other mediums that I use that are not digital and I just feel supported and that's how you, get a lot of things done really fast